 Installation

-asyncpg has no external dependencies and the recommended way to install it is to use pip:
+asyncpg has no external dependencies when not using GSSAPI/SSPI authentication.
+The recommended way to install it is to use pip:

 $ pip install asyncpg